kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

     - **Query URL:** https://kagi.com/search?q=%s
 3. Click the three dots.
 4. Click **Make default**.

+Note: Opera is no longer compatible as it is restricting users from using alternative search engines.
+If you are an Opera user you can [reach out to Opera](https://opera.atlassian.net/servicedesk/customer/portal/9) and request them to add Kagi to their list of search engines.

 <img src="./media/kagi_default_chrome.jpg" width="675" alt="Setting Kagi as Default Search Engine in Chrome"><br />